gitEricsson/Natours/readme.md

 ### About

-Natours is a real-world RESTful API and server-side rendering WebApp for booking Tours.
+Natours is a real-world RESTful API alongside a server-side rendering WebApp for booking Tours.

 ### The Challenge